Activity Limitations Following Abdominoplasty

 What to expect to experience after abdominoplasty?

-Swelling – Surgery is a controlled form of trauma.
+Surgery is a controlled form of trauma.
 Advances in surgical technique have dramatically reduced this trauma, but there is still some trauma to the tissues.
 Furthermore, natural fluid that flows through the abdominal skin can no longer drain by gravity to the lymph nodes in the pelvis because an incision was made across your waist interrupting the flow of this fluid.
 So due to the effect of gravity, this fluid will build up in the abdominal skin.
-The net result is swelling of the abdominal skin flap, mostly at the lower portionand the sides.
+The net result is swelling of the abdominal skin flap, mostly at the lower portion and the sides.
 Sometimes the swelling is very mild, sometimes it is moderate or even severe.
 But fear not, all swelling eventually goes away and this will too.
-Some patients find it useful to wear a Spanx garment after the first week to reduce swelling and give them a feeling of support.
+I have found that our special compression garments help quite well swelling.
+Some patients find it useful to wear a Spanx garment after the first week or two to reduce swelling and give them a feeling of support.
+If you underwent a 4D VASER Lipoabdominoplasty, we will place you in a garment especially designed for this procedure.
+For those who have undergone this procedure, massage therapy is extremely helpful to reduce swelling and make certain that your contours are the best that they can be.

-Water retention – This is due to the body’s natural tendency to retain water after surgery.
+This is due to the body’s natural tendency to retain water after surgery.
 This is due to changes in the hormones in the body responsible for water balance and this too should resolve within five to seven days or so.
+The use of water pills to reduce swelling is not recommended because they will only leave you dehydrated and will not improve the swelling.

 After four to six months, your contours should be fairly stable.
 I find that the vast majority of patients experience substantial improvements in their contours and patient satisfaction is extremely high after this procedure.